DANS-KNAW/easy-dvn/README.md

 EXAMPLES
 --------

-        easy-dvn dataverse foo view # View a description of the dataverse with alias 'foo' easy-dvn dataverse create
+        # View a description of the dataverse with alias 'foo'
+        easy-dvn dataverse foo view

+        # Create a new dataverse the 'root' dataverse using the properties provided in new-dv.json
+        # Example new-dv.json is found at http://guides.dataverse.org/en/latest/api/native-api.html#id19
+        easy-dvn dataverse root create --json new-dv.json

 INSTALLATION AND CONFIGURATION